Asparkam - instructions for use. Overdose of asparkam is fatal

 Low pressure;

-The use of "Asparkam" during pregnancy and lactation is prohibited, for children under 18 years of age.
-Although during pregnancy, this drug can be prescribed, but under the strict supervision of the attending physician.
+The use of Asparkam is prohibited during pregnancy and breastfeeding, and for children under 18 years of age.
+Although this drug can be prescribed during pregnancy, it is under the strict supervision of the attending physician.

 Disorders of the gastrointestinal tract;